-The Medical Benefits Chart on the following pages lists the services Presbyterian Senior Care (HMO-POS) UNM Premier and UNM Select Plans covers and what you pay out-of-pocket for each service.
+The Medical Benefits Chart on the following pages lists the services Presbyterian Senior Care (HMO-POS) NMRHCA Plan I covers and what you pay out of pocket for each service.
 Part D prescription drug coverage is in Chapter 5.
 The services listed in the Medical Benefits Chart are covered only when the following coverage requirements are met:

-- Your Medicare covered services must be provided according to the coverage guidelines established by Medicare. - Your services (including medical care, services, supplies, equipment, and Part B prescription drugs) must be medically necessary.
-Medically necessary means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - Some of the services listed in the Medical Benefits Chart are covered as in network services only if your doctor or other network provider gets approval in advance

-(sometimes called prior authorization) from Presbyterian Senior Care (HMO-POS) UNM Premier and UNM Select Plans.

-- Covered services that need approval in advance to be covered as in-network services are marked in bold with, Authorization is required or Authorization rules may apply or Pre-Service Authorization is required in the Medical Benefits Chart. - You never need approval in advance for out-of-network services from out-of-network providers. - While you don't approval in advance for out-of-network services, you or your doctor can ask us to make a coverage decision in advance.
+- Your Medicare-covered services must be provided according to the coverage guidelines established by Medicare. - Your services (including medical care, services, supplies, equipment, and Part B prescription drugs) must be medically necessary.
+Medically necessary means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - Some of the services listed in the Medical Benefits Chart are covered as in-network services only if your doctor or other network provider gets approval in advance (sometimes called prior authorization) from Presbyterian Senior Care (HMO-POS) NMRHCA Plan I. - Covered services that need approval in advance to be covered as in-network services are marked in bold with Authorization is required or Authorization rules may apply or Pre-Service Authorization is required in the Medical Benefits Chart. - You never need approval in advance for out-of-network services from out-of-network providers. - While you don't need approval in advance for out-of-network services, you or your doctor can ask us to make a coverage decision in advance.